 As I get older, I cherish my birthday even more, but I focus on the entire year, rather than a single day.
 After celebrating my 29th birthday this past weekend, I was inspired to write a bucket list of places to go before I’m 30 (disclaimer: I don’t have kids, yet!).
 However, instead of just picking a specific destination, I chose a travel category and went from there.
 This way, I have my selection, but you can make your own list, too!

-And hey, this can be seven trips to take before any age.
+And hey, this can be seven trips to take before any age, not just trips to take before 30.
 Plug a number into the title that fits your lifestyle because I believe you’re never too old, or too young, to get out there.

-Ok, to be totally honest, I love the luxury and comforts of a nice hotel when I travel.
+To be totally honest, I love the luxury and comforts of a nice hotel when I travel.
 As a kid, I’ve stayed in a tent in the backyard with friends, in college, I stayed in a hostel in Amsterdam, and I’ve even experienced a traditional Japanese home.
 But for several years now, I’ve stuck with very comfortable accommodations.
 So for me, going out of my comfort zone will be camping.
-Will it still count if I go “glamping” with a RV?!
+Will it still count if I go “glamping” with an RV?!
 Probably.

-Other options include: traveling alone, visiting a country where you’re completely unfamiliar with the language, or sharing a room with AirBnB instead of the whole home (yeah, I haven’t been brave enough to do that yet). 😜
+- Sharing a room with AirBnB instead of the whole home (I haven’t been brave enough to do that yet). 😜

 Think about your typical travel habits and determine what makes you uncomfortable.
 Then, do it!

 I think we’re all a little guilty of taking what we have in our “backyard” for granted.
-My little bubble in Florida has me experiencing theme parks and beaches pretty often, but I’m excited to see more of Florida, and to educate myself on it’s history and stories.
-On my immediate list is Rosemary Beach, the Everglades, and St. Petersburg.
-Now, we have plans to visit St. Pete at the end of this month!
+My little bubble in Florida has me experiencing theme parks and beaches pretty often, but I’m excited to see more of Florida and to educate myself on its history and stories.
+On my immediate list are Rosemary Beach, the Everglades, and St. Petersburg.

 What’s in your home state that you haven’t experienced?
 Take a weekend trip to explore the culture, diversity, and beauty of your own “backyard”.